dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 ## Visual Studio tooling

 Visual Studio provides additional features for working with .NET Aspire components and the App Host orchestrator project.
-These features are currently not available in Visual Studio Code or through the CLI.
+Not all of these features are currently available in Visual Studio Code or through the CLI.

 ### Add a component package